rgdeekshith/Snowflake-SQL-Data-Warehouse-Project/README.md

 ## Future Improvements & Learnings
 * **Task Automation:** I have written the SQL logic to automate this pipeline using a Snowflake Task DAG (a root task for Bronze, and a dependent child task for Silver).
 Due to `EXECUTE TASK` permission restrictions in my current lab environment, I am running the pipeline manually, but scheduling automation is the immediate next step.
 * **Data Quality Checks:** Implement basic data quality checks (like checking for duplicate IDs) before allowing data to pass from Bronze to Silver.

+## Acknowledgments
+Thanks to Google's Gemini AI, which acted as my programming assistant throughout this project.
+Gemini was incredibly helpful for brainstorming the Medallion architecture, drafting and refining the Snowflake SQL scripts, and debugging environment configurations along the way.